Private AI & Security

 Use Fine-Tuning When:

 Your primary need is consistent tone, style, or specialized language patterns.
+Before committing to either path, it helps to understand how to calculate the ROI of your AI investment so you can compare the total cost of ownership across both approaches.
 Regulatory compliance requires auditable reasoning embedded in the model.
 Your domain expertise cannot be easily documented or retrieved, requiring internalized understanding.
 Your data is relatively stable, not changing daily or weekly.
 You have budget for ongoing retraining cycles and machine learning engineering resources.

 Use RAG When: